GabrielJuan349/TraceXR/README.md

 ## Status

-Here goes all the budgets
+During the LauzHack is in development

 ## What's included